 Participation in an approved Education Abroad program that includes at least six weeks residence in a country other than the United States.

 In exceptional circumstances, and with the approval of the Global Studies Minor Committee, this requirement may also be satisfied by either:

 - An approved Education Abroad experience of shorter duration; or

 - Completion of two semesters of college-level language study in addition to the university requirements.
 This may be advanced study of a language the student has already begun to learn or more basic study of a different language; or

-- Completion of an internship for six credits with an organization outside the United States or an internship with a strong international component in an organization in the United States.
+- Completion, virtually or in-person, of a credit-bearing internship of at least three credits with an organization outside the United States or with a strong international component in an organization in the United States; or

 Students pursuing this minor should select their program of study in close consultation with a minor advisor.